Frequently Asked Questions

 What to do if you are worried about medical stuff

 You may feel better if you mention your concerns early on.
-And you will soon realise that it is not a big problem for the other person at all.
+And you will soon realise that it is not a big problem for the other people at all.
 But you don’t have to talk about it.

 On the other hand, you might be worried about doing the 'right' things if someone has a panic attack in front of you, rest assured that you already know how to comfort another human being in distress, if you follow your instincts and stay calm.
-Your Matching Mentor can go over these things in more detail if you need.

 People usually really like to talk about their home and background and culture, even if there are painful memories.
 Don’t feel too nervous or worried about talking about the differences between life here and life in someone’s home country.
 It could be a really interesting topic of conversation for both of you.